 Companies have had to learn how to deal with and use technology for decades.
 First there were radio and TV ads, then personal computers, and now cell phones and apps.
 AI is the same thing and you shouldn’t see it as intimidating or scary.

-Executives should consider what they want to achieve with AI and how their employees can do it with the help of AI and machine learning.
+Executives should consider what they want to achieve with ai systems and how their employees can do it with the help of powerful ai and machine – learning.

 Remember, the most important part of your business is having the most enthusiastic and talented people working for you.